flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

 ### Usage

 - ADIRS Align Time:
-    - User can set this to either a realistic time (~8min), a faster time (~2min) or instant.
+    - User can set this to either a realistic time (~8 min), a faster time (~2 min) or instant.
 - DMC Self Test Time:
     - User can set the time for the Display Management Computer's self test (Real ~15sec, Fast ~5sec, Instant).
 - Boarding Time:
-    - User can set the simulated boarding time to either a realistic time (~15min), a faster time (~3-4min), or instant.
+    - User can set the simulated boarding time to either a realistic time (~15 min), a faster time (~3-4 min), or instant.
         - Based on full load - 174 passengers and full cargo.
 - Autofill Checklists
-    - Supports the user with checking items from the checklists by watching the corresponding switches, knobs and buttons and setting the checklist item to complete when the setup is correct.
+    - Supports the user with checking items from the checklists by watching the corresponding switches, knobs, and buttons and setting the checklist item to complete when the setup is correct.
 - Home Cockpit Mode
     - Removes backlight bleed from PFD, ND, and ECAMs
     - Removes reflection from the ISIS